linagora/linshare-backend-dockerfile/README.md

 |MONGODB_PORT                       | mongodb port
 |MONGODB_USER                       | mongodb user
 |MONGODB_PASSWORD                   | mongodb password
+|MONGODB_URI                        | mongodb uri
+|MONGODB_URI_SMALLFILES             | mongodb uri for smallfiles
+|MONGODB_URI_BIGFILES               | mongodb uri for bigfiles
+|MONGODB_WRITE_CONCERN              | Available Write concern value: <ul><li>MAJORITY: waits on a majority of servers for the write operation</li> <li>JOURNALED: Write operations wait for the server to group commit to the journal file on disk</li> <li>ACKNOWLEDGED: Write operations that use this write concern will wait for acknowledgement,using the default write concern configured on the server</li> </ul>
 |REPLICA_SET (optional)             | replica-set for "linshare" database (if not set MONGODB_HOST and MONGODB_PORT will be used)
 |REPLICA_SET_BIGFILES (optional)    | replica-set for "linshare-files" database (if not set MONGODB_HOST and MONGODB_PORT will be used)
 |REPLICA_SET_SMALLFILES (optional)  | replica-set for "linshare-bigfiles" database (if not set MONGODB_HOST and MONGODB_PORT will be used)